-We offer four programs for UC Davis students to build and apply skills in specific avenues.
-These cohorts are open to applicants during both project terms - Fall and Winter/Spring.
+We offer three programs for UC Davis students to build and apply skills in specific avenues.
+All three cohorts are open to applicants during our Fall project term, while only the Client cohort is open during our Winter/Spring terms.
 Explore our cohorts to find the best fit for you!

 CodeLab Client provides members with real-world client-driven projects and opportunities to gain practical experience and professional skills.
 Members will collaborate with industry experts to deliver tangible solutions for real clients.